adielbm/notes/notes/Physics/Mechanics.md

 ### Moment of Inertia

+- The **moment of inertia** (more accurately _rotational inertia_) of a rigid body relative to a given axis of rotation is defined as the ratio of the torque applied to the body to the resulting angular acceleration about the axis.

 - moment of inertia I = angular momentum L / angular velocity ω
 - #todo Moments of inertia for various objects of uniform composition, each with mass M.